13 November 2024

 Fundamentalists respect the bible.
 It is God’s word y’know.

 Problem is, sometimes they respect it so much, they fail to recognize the bible’s not just a book of instructions or commands.
-That not every verse in the bible has to be followed as if it’s one of God’s laws.
+Not every verse in the bible must be followed as if it’s law.
 Commandments certainly do; whether it’s the Law of Moses or Jesus’s teachings, we oughta obey them.
 Genealogical charts… not so much.
 (What’s to obey?)

 But must we obey every command?
 Like the commands for ritual cleanliness?
-Well there, Christians disagree.
+I would say no. But of course, Christians disagree.

-• Some of us say we absolutely should; they’re in the bible, they’re commands, God said ’em, we do ’em.
+• Some say we absolutely should.
+They’re in the bible.
+They’re commands.
+God said ’em; we do ’em.

-• Others say we don’t need to, because they’re Old Testament commands and Jesus nullified them with grace.
+• Some say we don’t need to, because they’re Old Testament commands and Jesus nullified them with grace.
 (He did not, and they don’t know how grace works.)

-• Still others point out that since the Holy Spirit indwells believers, he makes us ritually clean, not the commands; we don’t need to be pure for temple because we’re already God’s temple, 1Co 3.16 and therefore the cleanliness commands are optional in the Christian Era.
+• Some point out (myself included) that since the Holy Spirit indwells believers, he makes us ritually clean, not the commands.
+We don’t need to be pure for temple because we’re God’s temple, 1Co 3.16 and therefore the cleanliness commands have become optional in the Christian Era.

 Gothard quotes an awful lot of Proverbs.
 Hey, there’s a lot of good stuff in there!
 But proverbs aren’t commands.
 They’re wisdom literature, which means we gotta use wisdom to determine whether they apply to our particular circumstances. ’Cause sometimes they do… and sometimes they don’t.
 At all.
 But Gothard’s not teaching situational ethics; he’s teaching principles.
 Stuff you always live by.
 Stuff that’s not optional depending on circumstances.
 Lifestyle rules which you obey.

-Commands, laws, and rules are the stuff we aren’t really meant to debate; we just do as God says.
+Commands, laws, and rules are the stuff we aren’t really meant to debate; we just do as Jesus teaches and the Father decrees.
 We can study the rules so we can understand God better, but still: Do as God says.
-Whereas wisdom is the stuff we do debate.
-Probably should debate.
-And figure out with our commonsense.
-But Gothard isn’t teaching wisdom.
-He certainly thinks he is, but he’s perpetuating an old, but popular, Christianist misinterpretation of wisdom: “Just obey God.
+Whereas wisdom is the stuff we should debate, and figure out with our commonsense.
+But Gothard isn’t teaching how to practice wisdom.
+He certainly thinks he is, but he’s perpetuating an old but popular Christianist misinterpretation of wisdom: “Just obey God.
 You’re wise if you do, foolish if you don’t.”

 In Proverbs, Solomon comments a borrower is a lender’s slave.
-Pr 22.7 He didn’t just mean it figuratively; middle easterners were sold into slavery to pay debts.
+Pr 22.7 He didn’t just mean it figuratively; the ancients were regularly sold into slavery to pay debts.
 The consequences for debt back then were dire.
 The consequences for debt today?
-Well, the United States abolished debtors’ prison, created bankruptcy protections, banks have insurance in case people default, and as a result Americans can still get credit cards even if we default on mortgages.
+Well, the United States abolished debtors’ prison, created bankruptcy protections, banks have insurance in case people default, and as a result Americans can still get credit cards even if we default on million-dollar mortgages.
 Does Solomon’s verse even count in the United States anymore?
-It does… but Americans take debt so casually, “slave” is now hyperbole.
+Absolutely it does… but Americans take debt so casually, “slave” is now hyperbole.

-Gothard deduced it’s a “biblical principle” to avoid debt.
+Gothard decided it’s a “biblical principle” to avoid debt.
 And yeah, voluntarily going into debt is certainly not the wisest course of action when we could, say, exercise patience.
-Save up for purchases instead of buying now and paying later—with interest.
+Save up for purchases instead of buying now and paying later… and paying ridiculous interest.
 If we’re patient and wise with our money, we might actually keep more of it; it won’t be a struggle to live from paycheck to paycheck; we might even be able to practice generosity for once.

 “Biblical principles” which aren’t of God.